aventurina/nutrient-calculator/README.md

 ## 📄 Setup

 1. Get a free API key from [USDA FoodData Central](https://fdc.nal.usda.gov/api-key-signup.html).
-2. Replace the `API_KEY` placeholder in your JavaScript code with your actual key.
+2. Replace the `USDA_API_KEY` placeholder in your JavaScript code with your actual key.
 3. For the THEMEALDB API, the developer test key of 1 is used for the API calls.

 ```javascript